FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-2"></a> 5.1.2 Organisation query

 If organisation who is the object of the query owns or has access right to an account or a safety deposit box in the credit institution, the response includes the information of persons who are beneficiaries of the organisation.
-If the organisation who is the object of the query owns or has access right to an account in the credit institution, their customership information is returned.
+If the organisation who is the object of the query owns an account, has access right to an account or owns a safety deposit box in the credit institution, their customership information is returned.
 Also information of accounts and safety deposit boxes the organisation owns or has access right to during the investigation period is returned.
 Other natural or legal persons who own or have access right to these accounts or safety deposit boxes are not returned.
 Lawyer's customer asset accounts are not returned.
 If the organisation has no accounts or safety deposit boxes in the credit institution, response "NFOU" is returned.

 From 1.12.2025 onwards, the start dates and possible end dates of the roles related to organisation’s accounts need to be returned in the account information.
 Also from 1.12.2025 onwards, customership start and possible end dates must be returned for organisations who own or have access right to an account.